15five/django-scim2/README.rst

 |tests| |coverage| |docs|

-This is a partial provider-side implementation of the SCIM 2.0 [1]_ specification for use in Django.
+This is a provider-side implementation of the SCIM 2.0 [1]_ specification for use in Django.

 Note that currently the only supported database is Postgres.